-In total, 267 (or 16.7 percent) of the 1,600 applications led to a job interview request.12 Callback rates by condition across all job ads are depicted via the white bars in figure 1 (for black applicants) and figure 2 (for Asian applicants).
+In total, 267 (or 16.7%) of the 1,600 applications led to a job interview request.12

 10 There was little systematic variation in the frequency of pro-diversity statements across industries and job types, except that these statements were less common than average in the construction industry and in the transportation and warehousing industry, and more common than average in the information and cultural industries and the arts, entertainment, and recreation industry.
 To account for any such variation, as we show below, our results were robust to industry, job type, and location fixed effects.
 In addition, supplementary analyses (available on request) show that our conclusions were robust to dropping these four industries from the analyses.